deepjyoti30/ytmdl/README.md

   --pl-start NUMBER     Playlist video to start at (default is 1) --pl-end NUMBER       Playlist video to end at (default is last) --pl-items ITEM_SPEC  Playlist video items to download.
 Specify indices of
-                        the videos present in the playlist seperated by commas
+                        the videos present in the playlist separated by commas
                         like: '--playlist-items 1, 2, 4, 6' if you want to
                         download videos indexed 1, 2, 4 and 6.
 Range can also
                         be passed like: '--playlist-items 1-3, 5-7' to